geodynamics/pylith/docs-sphinx/developer/contributing/codelayout.md

 We implement several kinds of constraints, corresponding to how the values of the constrained degrees of freedom and their values are specified.
 `ConstraintSpatialDB` gets values for the constrained degrees of freedom from a spatial database; `ConstraintUserFn` gets the values for the constrained degrees of freedom from a function (this object is widely used in tests); `ConstraintSimple` is a special case of `ConstraintUserFn` with the constrained degrees of freedom set programmatically using a label (this object is used for constraining the edges of the fault).

+`Problem` holds the `Physics` objects as materials, boundary conditions, and interfaces.
+During initialization of `Problem`, each `Physics` object creates any necessary `Integrator` and `Constraint` objects to implement the physics.
+For example, a material will create an `IntegratorDomain` object that performs integration over that material's cells.

 ### Materials

 :::{figure-md} fig-developer-classes-material
 <img src="figs/classdiagram_material.*" alt="Hierarchy of materials related objects." width="80%" />

 Diagram showing the relationships among objects associated with materials.